-Making the decision to homeschool can be a huge hurdle to overcome.
-As a society, for quite some time, the “norm” has been to send our kids to school.
+Making the decision to home school can be a huge hurdle to overcome.
+As a society, the “norm” has long been to send our kids to school.
 However, many parents are now opting to take on the responsibility of teaching their children at home.
-For some parents, opting to homeschool was a straightforward decision in which homeschooling was a clear choice.
-While others may find homeschooling intriguing, parents are often unsure if homeschooling is a good fit for their child.
-In this article, we will review four signs that homeschooling may be a good fit for you and your child(ren).
-And some of these may not be what you expect.
+For some parents, opting to home school is a clear choice.
+While others may find home schooling intriguing, parents are often unsure if it’s a good fit for their child.
+Below we will review four signs that home schooling may be a good fit for you and your child(ren).

-Before we jump into the signs that homeschooling may be right for you and your child, let’s talk about what homeschooling is.
-Homeschooling, as the name likely suggests, is a form of education where your child learns at home rather than in a traditional classroom environment.
-Before the turn of the 20th century, most children were homeschooled, as traditional schools, as we know them today, were not as prevalent.
-Homeschooling students account for 6-7% of students in the US, and this number has been steadily increasing each year by between 7-15%.
-However, not all homeschoolers have a parent-teacher and learning is not always in the home specifically.
-To be a homeschooling family, you must declare your child(ren) with the school district as a homeschooler, and then they must not receive any more than 25 hours a week of education from any school (public or private).
-So, whether your child learns at home or in some other non-traditional learning environment, they are officially homeschooled.
-Now, what does homeschooling look like?
+As the name suggests, home schooling is a form of education where your child learns at home rather than in a traditional classroom environment.
+Most children were home schooled before the turn of the 20th century, since schools as we know them today were not as prevalent.
+Home schooling students account for 6-7% of students in the US, and this number has been steadily increasing each year by between 7-15%.
+However, not all home schoolers have a parent-teacher and learning is not always in the home specifically.
+You must declare your child(ren) with the school district to officially be a home schooling family.
+Also, they must not receive more than 25 hours a week of education from any school (public or private).
+Whether your child learns at home or in another non-traditional learning environment, they are officially home schooled.

-As long as you are abiding by the laws for homeschooling in your state, homeschooling can look like whatever you want or need it to.
-For some, homeschooling includes a structured schedule, five days a week that involves worksheets and projects, while for others, homeschooling is more of an unschooling approach.
-Some homeschooling parents opt to teach their own children, while others prefer to use the help of online programs or tutors for this.
-And, other families, still, opt for schooling outside of the home, but also outside of a traditional classroom.
-Some examples of this would be homeschooling co-op programs or tutoring centers.
+Home schooling can look like whatever you want or need it to, as long as you are abiding by relevant laws in your state.
+It includes a structured schedule for some.
+For others, it takes a more organic approach.
+Some home schooling parents opt to teach their own children, while others prefer to use the help of online programs or tutors.
+Other families opt for schooling outside of the home that is still outside of a traditional classroom.
+Some examples of this would be home schooling co-op programs or tutoring centers.

-So, what are some of the signs that homeschooling is right for you and your child?
+What are some signs that home schooling is right for you and your child?

-As highlighted earlier, choosing to homeschool is a decision often filled with uncertainty and, of course, lots of emotion.
-It does require a time commitment as well as dedication to ensure that your child is successful in their learning journey.
-So, if you’ve considered all the responsibilities of homeschooling, and you feel ready to do it, but you’re not sure that your child is, let’s look at four signs that homeschooling is right for your child.
+Choosing to home school is a decision often filled with uncertainty.
+It requires time commitment and dedication to ensure your child is successful in their learning journey.
+If you’ve considered all the responsibilities of home schooling but aren’t sure that your child is ready, let’s look at four signs that home schooling is right for them.

 Your child has mixed scholastic abilities

-Everyone, young and old, has their strengths and weaknesses.
-Kids, even in younger grades, will recognize this fact, which is why many students will show a preference for one subject over another.
+Everyone has their strengths and weaknesses.
+Kids, even in younger grades, will recognize this fact, which is why many students show preferences for certain subjects.
 However, there are also cases where a child is “twice-exceptional.”
-The term “twice-exceptional” applies to a student who is gifted in one area, but lagging behind other students in other areas.
+This applies to a student who is gifted in one area, but lagging behind in others.
 This student could simultaneously qualify as a gifted student and for special education.
-While school systems attempt to provide appropriate resources for students who need them, “twice-exceptional” students often go unidentified, making it difficult to determine how many students fall into this category
+While school systems attempt to provide appropriate resources for students who need them, “twice-exceptional” students often go unidentified.
+This makes it difficult to determine how many students fall into this category.

-With homeschooling, one advantage is its flexibility.
-You can design it to be what you need, and you can meet your “twice-exceptional” students where they are academically.
-With homeschooling, there is typically no need to stress about standardized tests that will place your student as an outlier, or stress about meeting certain benchmarks in a curriculum.
-This student will likely thrive with the support provided by homeschooling as learning can be more child-driven.
+Flexibility is one big advantage of home schooling.
+You can design your child’s curriculum to be what they need, meeting your “twice-exceptional” students where they are academically.
+There is typically no need to stress about standardized tests that will place your child as an outlier, or stress about meeting certain benchmarks in a curriculum with home schooling.
+Your child will likely thrive with the support provided by home schooling as learning can be tailor-made to them.

 Your child is a kinesthetic or gifted learner

 You may be familiar with the idea that everyone has a different learning style.
-The four learning styles include visual, auditory, kinesthetic, and read/write style.
+The four learning styles are visual, auditory, kinesthetic, and reading/writing.
 Most young children (kindergarten to second grade) are inherently kinesthetic learners.
 Students start to shift to different learning styles as they enter third grade, however, some students remain kinesthetic learners (mostly males), which makes a traditional classroom (where learning becomes primarily visual and auditory) a less-than-ideal learning environment.
-What’s more, if your child is a gifted learner, they may not be challenged enough at school (probably not due to a lack of trying on the school’s part).
+What’s more, if your child is a gifted learner, they may not be challenged enough at school – probably not due to a lack of trying on the school’s part.

-Homeschooling would be a great fit for both of these learners.
-Again, an advantage of homeschooling is its flexibility, you can advance your learners’ curriculum until they are at a level that is truly challenging, or you can develop creative ways to challenge their learning through camps and online courses.
-For a kinesthetic learner, incorporating multisensory learning opportunities is usually a great way of meeting your child’s learning needs.
-There are great resources online for a curriculum that includes multisensory learning or you can create lessons on your own.
+Home schooling is a great fit for both of these types of learners.
+You can advance and adapt your curriculum until it’s at a level that is truly challenging, or you can develop creative ways to challenge your child’s learning through camps and online courses.
+Incorporating multisensory learning opportunities is usually a great way of meeting a kinesthetic learner’s needs.
+There are great resources online for curriculums that include multisensory learning, or you can create lessons on your own.

 Your family moves often

 While this point refers to the whole family, it really boils down to how your child handles the moves.
 Some children are able to quickly adapt to living in new places and integrating into new schools.
-However, others are not able to handle the transition quite as well, making homeschooling an excellent option for families that have to move every couple or few years.
-Homeschooling provides consistency for the child that transcends the location in which the learning occurs, and helps to make the move easier for you and your child.
+However, others are not able to handle the transition quite as well, making home schooling an excellent option for families that have to move often.
+Home schooling provides consistency for the child that transcends the location in which the learning occurs, and helps to make the move easier for you and your child.

 You feel your child will thrive better at home

 Sometimes, a parent’s intuition trumps everything else.
-If you feel drawn to homeschooling, and sense that your child would do better in that kind of learning environment, then that’s all the information you need.
+If you feel drawn to home schooling, and sense that your child would do better in that kind of learning environment, then that’s all the information you need.
 The bond you have with your child is special and provides you the opportunity to pick up on things your child is dealing with often before anyone else.
-Again, because homeschooling is so versatile, you can develop a program that you feel is best for your kid.

 0 Comments for “4 Signs That Home School May Be Right For You & Your Child”